IndEcol/country_converter/README.rst

 functions and libaries.
 This requires a Python version >= 3.4 installed in the sytem path (e.g. through Anaconda).

-To test, try this in matlab:
+To test, try this in Matlab:

 .. code:: matlab